noor396/joud_app/joud_app/README.md

 ## 🚀 Motivation
-Our application implemented in Arabic and English languages, we wanted to build the application for android and ios devices
+Our application implemented in Arabic and English languages, we wanted to build the application for android devices

 ## 🕹 Features
 Uses Material Design components for a beautiful, consistent design.